pkrumins/node-tree-kill/readme.markdown

 Sends signal `signal` to all children processes of the process with pid `pid`, including `pid`.
 Signal defaults to `SIGTERM`.

-Currently works on Linux only as it uses `ps -o pid --no-headers --ppid PID` to find the parent pids of `PID`.
+For Linux, this uses `ps -o pid --no-headers --ppid PID` to find the parent pids of `PID`.

+For Windows, this uses `'taskkill /pid PID /T /F'` to kill the process tree.

 Install
 =======